Chewing & Destructive Behavior

 Dogs Chew & Destroy Things For Several Reasons

-Like any other behavior you don’t want to see develop, don’t let your dog learn to chew the wrong things in the first place.
+Like any behavior we don’t want to see develop, we need to prevent our dogs from learning to chew the wrong things in the first place.
 Be very careful with extension cords, batteries, and other small items lying around.
 You must manage the environment by not leaving things out you don’t want your dog to chew.
 This means you need to be sure your dog has numerous safe appropriate items to chew at all times.
-Download the Buyer’s Guide.

 Why Dogs Chew

 Dogs do not chew on inappropriate things to get back at you.
 Or because they are upset about something you did, or did not do.
 Yelling, or smacking your dog or puppy for chewing is not viewed as a correction, but as an act by an unstable person they learn not to trust.
-The submissive posture and “guilty look” that many owners believe they see not the dog “ knowing he’s done wrong”, it is the dog reacting to the owner, not the act of doing something wrong.
-Just because later they may come to you with their tail wagging does not mean you have not harmed your relationship.
-Even young children will show affection to parents that abuse them.
+The submissive posture and “guilty look” that many owners believe they see is not likely the dog “ knowing he’s done wrong”, its very likely the dog is reacting to the owner, not the act of doing something wrong.

 Dogs will chew when they are teething between the ages of 3-6 months, and at about 7-10 months of age dogs will generally start a more pronounced intense stage of chewing that will usually last about 6 months.